 Just as your rational mind begins to debunk these ideas, you start to catch other curious things in the corner of your vision.
 After Squall rescues Rinoa from certain death in the coldness of space (goodness, this game is strange) they have a romantic chat in which Rinoa expresses a desire for time itself to stop forever.
 Which is kind of odd.
 Definitely not a smoking gun—or even a gun at all—but enough to make you wonder.
 And Final Fantasy VIII is all about repetition, loops, historical events repeating themselves, characters inadvertently creating themselves.
 It would make perfect sense to manufacture a villain that turns out to be a fractured shadow of not just one of the main characters, but the pure and innocent love interest.

 The peculiar thing about it all is the truth doesn’t matter.
 Final Fantasy VIII is a sly box of tricks, full of hidden fathers, time travel, amnesia, unspoken feelings and secret hot dogs.
-It’s a game where the most compelling (and also probably false) theory surrounding the story is that the main character died on the first disc and had a death bed dream about falling in love with a pretty girl.
-And if you’ve played the game you think to yourself “sure, that could be true,” because you just finished the scene where your secret father fights a dragon while filming the movie that will eventually inspire your high school rival to join an evil sorceress’ plan to subjugate an entire continent.
-Sure, maybe you are dead.
+It’s a game where the most compelling—and also probably false—theory surrounding the story is that the main character died on the first disc and had a death bed dream about falling in love with a pretty girl.
+If you’ve played the game you think to yourself sure, that could be true, because you just finished the scene where your secret father fights a dragon while filming the movie that will eventually inspire your high school rival to join an evil sorceress’ plan to subjugate an entire continent.
+Maybe you are dead.
 Maybe the girl you’re in love with loses her mind in the face of your death, scrawls paint on her face, murders tens of thousands of people and builds a castle inside a black hole.

 Even if you accept that it isn’t true, which it isn’t, the ramifications of the idea are perfectly in line with the game as a whole.